Home

 About the President

-If you would like to know a little about the man who designs the ISP Ltd. servers and networks, here are some of my reminiscings on my time in the computer industry.
+My C.V. can be downloaded from here.
+If you would like to know more about me personally, below are some reminiscings on my time in the computer industry.

 Back then H-P and CDC mainframes were all that I had access to, usually on a printing terminal such as a Teletype or modified Selectric.
-In 1975, getting a used CRT terminal with a 300 baud modem was a dream come true for this young computer hobbyist.
+In 1975, getting a used CRT terminal with a 300 baud modem was a dream come true, and it led to many dreamless nights spent in programming bliss.

 By 1976 micro-computer kits became popular and readily available to anyone with $2000 to spare.
 Back then, every hobbyist worked with hardware as well as software — the two were inseparable and both equally exciting aspects of the new computer craze.
 The Processor Technology Sol was an early favourite of mine, a compact desktop S100 bus with up to 64k of RAM and a cassette interface.